 Oil Divine was conceived around the idea of eliminating all aspects of toxins from the founder's life - from cleaning products to beauty products.
-Oil Divine was always mindful of the ingredients - good for you and ethically sourced to develop high-performing, clean products.
-We were also always mindful of the environment; the whole "do good, feel good, look good" has always been our mantra, and a highly recyclable package was another one of our priorities.
+We are always mindful of the environment; the whole "do good, feel good, look good" has always been our mantra, and a highly recyclable package was another one of our priorities.

 We package every one of our oil blends in premium glass bottles, topped with a metal dropper and encased in an informative cardboard box.

 1. Get Familiar with Your Local Recycling Programs

 The easiest way to get started is to get acquainted with your local recycling laws and programs to ensure that you follow the rules.

 Look for the universal recycling label on product packaging.
 If you see products with numbers 1 or 2 printed within the arrow, then they are actually safe to be in your recycling bins with kitchen and household products.

 2. Alternative Recycling Programs

 Not sure what to do with your empties?
 Brands such as L'Occitane, Josie Maran, Kopari, and Acure; retailers such as Credo Beauty and Nordstrom; and companies such as Unilever (Living Proof, Paula's Choice), P&G (Herbal Essences, Pantane), L'Oreal (Garnier, Maybelline), Clorox(Burt's Bees) are working with TerraCycle to enable consumers to process waste properly.

 3. Get Acquainted with Refillables & Purchase Sustainable Only